TomDemeranville/orcid-update-java/README.md

 It uses RESTlet on the server side and JQuery/Bootstrap on the client side.
 It will work within GAE or a simple servlet container.

-##Customisation:
+##Customization:

-The application can be easily nmodified to support your work metadata of choice in a few steps:
+The application can be easily modified to support your work metadata of choice in a few steps:

 1. Implement the IsOrcidWorkProvider and return isOrcidWork instances.
 It must be thread safe and have a no-arg constructor.
 See EthosMetadataScraper for an example.
 2. Rename web.xml.example to web.xml and enter your IsOrcidWorkProvider class name & ORCID credentials.